-The militarist government, in its reckless rush to expand its war footing with State Shinto as its spiritual pillar, endeavored to coerce uniformity of thought among Japan's populace.
-It placed Soka Kyoiku Gakkai discussion meetings and other activities under surveillance by the Special Higher Police, which was responsible for investigating so-called thought crimes.
+The militarist government, in its reckless rush to expand its war footing with State Shinto16 as its spiritual pillar, endeavoured to coerce uniformity of thought among

-&lt;sup>16 State Shinto: A national religion established and promoted by the government after the Meiji Restoration in 1868 under the emperor system of Japan.
+16 State Shinto: A national religion established and promoted by the government after the Meiji Restoration in 1868 under the emperor system of Japan.
 The militarist government used it as a means to put the people under its thought control.
 Worship of the Sun Goddess was its tenet.